TeamPomf/Yukkuri-Bumper/README.txt

 http://www.soundbible.com
 Credit to snottyboy for Jump mp3
-Credit to Mike Koenig for Water Drop mp3 and Bite Sound mp3 and Laser mp3
+Credit to Mike Koenig for Water Drop mp3, Bite Sound mp3, Laser mp3, and Bomb Explosion 1 Sound mp3 Credit to Daniel Simion for Tree Fall Small mp3

 http://www16.big.or.jp/~zun/
 Credit to ZUN for Eternal Shrine Maiden mp3 and original Touhou concept